Skip to content

 Best revive path

-The meal planning problem is real but the AI-wrapper approach is dead for monetization.
+Rebuild thesis: The meal planning problem is real, but the paid wrapper is not the product.

 PivotedCompositeOpen to sale or partnership